The “Catch 22” of Living with a Chronic Illness (or Two)

-My rheumatologist is one of the few doctors I have who has an excellent bedside manner — she looks at me when she’s talking to me, she acknowledges my concerns, and she works with me to pick the best treatment option.
+My rheumatologist is one of the few doctors I have who has an excellent bedside manner — she looks at me when she’s talking to me, acknowledges my concerns, and works with me to pick the best treatment option.
 She is one of the few doctors who smiles.
 Her happiness and her demeanor give me hope for my future.

 I can never tell when my body will decide to (lack of a better phrase) crap out on me.